 Enjoying Local Dishes

-At the CCS Home-Base, you’ll enjoy three home-cooked meals each day, all safely prepared using locally grown produce and authentic, regional recipes so you’ll get a taste of the culture in every bite!
-Peru is a culinary hot-spot, and the mouthwatering ceviche, lomo saltado, and pollo brasso that Peru is known for will not disappoint.
+At the CCS Home-Base, you’ll enjoy three delicious meals each day, all safely prepared using authentic, regional recipes so you’ll get a taste of the culture in every bite!
+Peru is a culinary hot-spot, and the mouthwatering ceviche, lomo saltado, and pollo a la brasa that Peru is known for will not disappoint.

 Your comfort and safety is our top priority and that doesn’t change when it comes to mealtime.
-Our cooks are all highly qualified in preparing delicious dishes for your dietary needs.
 No matter what you require, we can make the appropriate arrangements in the CCS kitchen to cater to your specific needs.